3lLobo/LachesisDEX/README.md

 Final: Lachesis's output can be used immediately.
 Transactions are confirmed within 1-2 seconds.
 ```

-## Interchain swaps using Bridge
+## Interchain Swaps

+The [SWING api](https://swing.xyz/developers) finds the best & the most efficient bridge in terms of fees and duration.
+Using SWING, we provide cross-chain swaps and in the future prospect of inter-chain liquidity.
+Given the option to select a receiver network, the user can choose to swap his/her token to a different chain.

 ```
 Swing API v0 enables cross-chain token transfers and token swaps through Multichain(Anyswap), Wormhole, Celer Bridge, deBridge, Hop Bridge, Hyphen bridge, Connext(NXTP), Rainbow bridge, Synapse .
 ```
-Thus , we use SWING API to find us the best & the most optimal bridge in terms of fees.
-Combined with Uniswap it would allow to swap to another chain and to use a shared interchain liquidity pool.

-## Data on Swaps & Liquidity
+## Data Viz on Swaps & Machine Lacherning

-A chart which displays the newest swaps above a certain threshold on the mainnet.
+For analytic purposes, we add an interactive dashboard which visualises in real time the swaps between tokens on Uniswap.
+The data is fetched from [TheGraph](https://thegraph.com/en/), specifically the UniswapV3 subgraph.
+For now the user can observe current trends, such as the momentary dump of alt-coins.
+In relation to an inter-chain liquidity pool, this data could be used to train ML models to predict demand/supply, avoid shortage and move liquidity when the bridge conditions are most favorable.

 ![image](https://user-images.githubusercontent.com/70228821/169710275-d396cb31-5e75-4475-80b4-b5ea4e82bcff.png)

 ## Roadmap

-TheGraph offers us uniswap data.
+TheGraph:
-  - Build a subgraph which tracks all interchain swaps and liquidity.
+  - Build a subgraph which tracks all inter-chain swaps and liquidity.
-  - This allows to detect patterns and foresee pools running short in liquidity.
+  - Brute-force pattern recognition.

 Migrating to Fantom
   - Migrating uniswap liquidity pools to Fantom and bridge the swaped tokens.
+  - Facilitate migration to Fantom.
+  - alternative Idea: implement P2P swap with Lachesis algorithm.

 ## Fantom

-Deploying Uniswap contracts to Fantom testnet.
+Deploying Uniswap contracts to Fantom testnet. ✅

 UniswapV3Factory deployed to: `0x341EC1a1fc2480F400cf33fDc2aC5C95Bdaa3f37`